Medical care: UK students

 The Canterbury campus also has a 24-hour (term-time) Nursing Service which offers a confidential drop in service, providing support and advice, treatment of minor illnesses and minor injuries.

-If you're studying in Medway, you should register with DMC Sunlight, a local surgery in Gillingham.
+If you're studying in Medway, you can register with St Mary’s Island Surgery, local to the Medway campus.

 You'll need to complete a registration form to register as a patient and so that the practice can retrieve your medical information.
 Some practices will allow you to complete part of your registration online, but it is likely that you will need to complete your registration in person.